gritzko/swarm/README.md

-Warning: this doc s slightly outdated.
-Check doc/Specifiers.html, doc/wtf.html instead.

-# Swarm: a node.js data sync library
+# Swarm: a JavaScript object sync library

-Swarm is a minimal M(VC) library that focuses on synchronozed models, i.e. JavaScript classes that magically synchronize between all your clients and servers using WebSocket connections.
-All instances of an object will form a dynamic spanning tree, of sorts, sending deltas to each other and merging changes.
+Swarm is a minimal library that magically synchronizes JavaScript objects between all your clients and servers, in real-time.
+All instances of an object will form a dynamic graph, exchanging deltas the most efficient way and merging changes.
+Swarm needs Node.js and [einaros ws][ws] on the server side and HTML5 WebSocket in the browser.

-Regarding V and C parts of the MVC, you may either attach your own View and Controller or insert Swarm into your MVC framework of choice (like backbone.js).
-The vision behind Swarm is to get back to the good old days: program a real-time multiuser multiserver app like a local app, let things automatically synchronize in the background.
+The vision behind Swarm is to get back to the good old days: program a real-time multiuser multiserver app like a local MVC app, let things automatically synchronize in the background.
+Ideally, once view rendering is model event driven, there is barely any difference in reacting to either local or remote changes.

+The Swarm is the M of MVC.
+Regarding V and C parts, you may either attach your own View or Controller components (like [Handlebars][hb]) or insert Swarm into your MVC framework of choice (like [Backbone.js][bb]).

+[ws]: https://github.com/einaros/ws "Einar O. Stangvik WebSocket lib"
+[hb]: http://handlebarsjs.com/ "Handlebars templating lib"
+[bb]: http://backbonejs.org/ "Backbone.js MVC lib"

 ## Architecture

-We target an objective described by some as the Holy Grail of JavaScript real-time apps[?].
-With HTML5 and node.js, a server looks more and more like a client: both run JavaScript, both have their own storage.
-Instead of synchronizing clients using stateless server-side CRUD API layer or (even more antique) rendering all the stuff at the server, we borrow some pages from peer-to-peer design books.
+We target an objective described by some as the Holy Grail of JavaScript real-time apps.
+With HTML5 and node.js, server and client sides converge: both run JavaScript, both have their own storage and there is a continous two-way WebSocket connection between them.
+The Holy Grail idea is to run the same codebase as needed either on the server or on the client.
+In particular, we'd like to serve static HTML from the server to make our site indexable.
+Further on, we'd like to update HTML incrementally on the client.
+Once a user initiates an event, we often need to relay that event to other users.
+In bigger setups, we also need to synchronize our multiple servers.
+Even at a single server, multiple node.js worker processes often need some sort of synchronization.

+There are various ways of resolving those matters, which mostly boil down to retrofitting the classic HTTP request-response architecture which dates back to the epoch of Apache CGI, Perl scripts and RDBMS backends.
+Instead, Swarm takes a fresh look at the problem, partially by borrowing some pages from peer-to-peer design books.
 Servers and clients form a single network to synchronize changes and serve events without relying too much on the (database) backend.

-In more general terms, when facing the specifics of real-time applications we have two options.
-Either serve update events from the database layer (that is either pubsub and/or cache invalidation techniques) or shift replica synchronization from the database upwards to the application layer.
-We chose the latter.
-Again, our browser and server processes form a single network to relay changes/events/rpc calls to each other.

-Our layer interaction model is like this: browser storage <=> browser <=> server <=> resp server <=> database

-Our idea is to scale quick&dirty JavaScript logic (which is supposed to be inherently unreliable) to larger setups using swarms of single threaded node.js processes.

-Our guiding principles:

-* massive parallelism,
-* reasonable redundancy and
-* self-organization.
+We assume that server processes and clients are unreliable alike.
+Server processes connect to each other in P2P fashion, forming a full mesh.
+Servers may routinely join and depart, but dusruptions to the mesh are temporary.
+A client connects to a server of his choice by WebSocket.

+Once a client opens an object, the request comes to the server.
+The server contacts another server which is the 'root' for that object.
+The 'root' is assigned algorithmically, using consistent hashing.
+The root server conducts all DB reads and writes for the object to minimize DB access concurrency.
+Further on, all replicas of the object at different servers will have to synchronize.
+Every change will be serialized as a "diff" object.
+Diffs will propagate to all replicas by a spanning tree where the root server will serve as the root (tautology, right) and clients will be the leaves.
+In case of topology disruptions, the spanning tree may temporarily have more tiers.
+Once some clients stop listening to an object, the spanning tree contracts to the necessary minimum in a process that is reminiscent of garbage collection, albeit at the swarm level.

+***

+*the remainder of the file is somewhat outdated*

 ## Signatures